zivankaraman/osum/README.md

 ## Usage

-Read through the [GET STARTED](https://zivankaraman.github.io/osum/articles/osum.html) to learn how to use the package.
+Read through the [Get started](https://zivankaraman.github.io/osum/articles/osum.html) to learn how to use the package.

 ## License